Where does Azure Databricks write data?

 - A managed storage location associated with a metastore, catalog, or schema.
 Data written or uploaded to managed tables and managed volumes use managed storage.
 See Specify a managed storage location in Unity Catalog.

 - An external location configured with storage credentials.
 Data written or uploaded to external tables and external volumes use external storage.
-See Connect to cloud object storage using Unity Catalog.
+See Connect to cloud object storage and services using Unity Catalog.

 Where does Databricks SQL store data backing tables?